-Amounts reported as program revenues include 1) fees and charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
-Revenues that are not classified as program revenues, including all taxes, are reported as general revenues.
+Amounts reported as program revenues include 1) fees and charges to pupils and other users who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
+Revenues that are not classified as program revenues, including per pupil revenue, are reported as general revenues.